-Review 2 sec. ,
+Review < 2 sec.

-Review Info Off
+Review Info < Off

--

 Blink Detection On Off

 Disp.
-Overlay Both •
+Overlay + Off

 IS Mode Continuous

-Date Stamp Off)
+Date Stamp + Off •

-Select [IS Mode], then press the buttons to select an option.
+Select [IS Mode], then press the to select an option.

 Continuous Image stabilization is always on.
 You can confirm the result directly on the display, which makes it easier to check the composition or focus.
 Shoot Only Image stabilization is only active at the moment of shooting.
 Panning Image stabilization only counters up and down motion.
 This option is recommended for shooting objects moving horizontally.